 Students will be formally assessed by end of unit or module tests, mock A Level examinations in January and the final external examinations in the summer.
-One progress report and one full written report will be uploaded onto the parent portal during the academic year.
+Written reports will be uploaded onto the Parent Portal during the academic year.
 Parents will also be invited to attend two Parents' Evenings where student progress can be discussed with subject teachers and there will be a chance to meet Form Teachers and the Head of Sixth Form.